Minivan: Chassis

-Minivans/MPVs are produced on either distinct chassis architecture or share platforms with other types of vehicles such as sedans and crossover SUVs.
+Minivans/MPVs are produced on distinct chassis architecture or share platforms with other vehicles such as sedans and crossover SUVs.
+Minivans do not have as much ground clearance, towing capacity, or off-road capability compared to SUVs.
+Minivans provide more space for passengers and cargo than sedans and SUVs.

 Body style

-Minivans/MPVs use either a two-box or a one-box body design with A, B, C and D pillars.
+Minivans/MPVs use either a two-box or a one-box body design with A, B, C, and D pillars.
 The cabin may be fitted with two, three, or four rows of seats, with the most common configurations being 2+3+2 or 2+3+3.
 Compared to other types of passenger vehicles, the body shape of minivans is designed to maximize interior space for both passengers and cargo.
 It is achieved by lengthening the wheelbase, creating a flatter floor, taller roof, and more upright side profile, but not as prominent as commercial-oriented vans that are boxier in profile.
 Practicality and comfort for passengers are also enhanced with a larger rear cargo space opening and larger windows.

-Some minivans/MPVs may use sliding doors while others offer conventional forward-hinged doors.
+Some minivans/MPVs may use sliding doors, while others offer conventional forward-hinged doors.
 Initially, a feature of the 1982 Nissan Prairie, the 1996 Chrysler minivans introduced a driver-side sliding door; by 2002, all minivans were sold with doors on both sides of the body.
-Most minivans are configured with a rear liftgate; few minivans have used panel-style rear doors, for example, cargo versions of the Chevrolet Astro, Ford Aerostar, and the Mercedes-Benz V-Class.
+Most minivans are configured with a rear lift gate; few minivans have used panel-style rear doors, for example, cargo versions of the Chevrolet Astro, Ford Aerostar, and the Mercedes-Benz V-Class.

 Interior

-Most minivans are designed with a reconfigurable interior to carry either passengers or cargo.
+Most minivans have a reconfigurable interior to carry passengers and their effects.
 The first examples were designed with removable rear seats unlatched from the floor for removal and storage (in line with larger vans); however, users gave poor reception to the design as many seats were heavy and hard to remove.
 In 1995, the Honda Odyssey was introduced with a third-row seat that folded flat into the floor, which was then adopted by many competitors, including Chrysler that introduced third-row and fold-flat second-row seats in 2005.

 High-end minivans may include distinguished features such as captain seats or Ottoman seats, as opposed to bench seats for the second row.